Looking for the best email marketing app to grow your Shopify store? Then you’re in the right place!

 Once you’ve integrated GetResponse with your Shopify store, you’ll also be able to use customer data to create segments and send highly targeted email campaigns.
 That means your every message will have a greater impact and will generate more sales.

-In addition to regular marketing emails, this platform also comes with a whole set of other features that are important for Shopify merchants.
+In addition to highly engaging marketing emails, this platform also comes with a whole set of other features that are important for Shopify merchants.

 - Marketing automation workflows letting you send relevant communication throughout the entire customer journey